pagopa/io-backend/README.md

 * run Jest tests directly or with `scripts/test.sh`

 In general follow the [Node Best Practices](https://devcenter.heroku.com/articles/node-best-practices).

-### Generate the API client

-The API client is generated with the [AutoRest](https://github.com/Azure/autorest) tool, in case of API change you need to regenerate the client code:

-* run the command `yarn generate:api-client`

 ### Generate SAML (SPID) certs (development)